fbpx skip to Main Content

 Read More

 This activity is a fun way for your students to practice their speech sounds!
-With the printable page, you can cut a slit in the alien's mouth for the cards to go into and attach it to an empty tissue…
+With the printable page, you can cut a hole in the frog's mouth for the cards to go into and attach it to an empty tissue…

 Read More